 - Draw families back with what you send home in the children’s hands.
 We love crafts in preschool environments, and it’s crucial that our crafts are excellent.
 Rather than giving them a coloring sheet each week, try to give them crafts that convey a valuable message and can be played with repeatedly.
 My personal favorite is the little donkey with clothespin legs.
 Not only is this craft fun and different, but it reminds children that God made them, God loves them, and Jesus wants to be their friend forever.

 At the end of the day, families can take their children to dozens of great places.
 We want to make our place stand out.
-Our hope is that when you reimagine what your preschoolers’ experiences could look like, you’d draw families back with the right people and a fun environment.
+Our hope is that when you reimagine your preschool environment, you’d draw families back with excellence.